DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 And everything went wrong once Heaven Lord Alfreya suddenly declared that they are not equals, but beneath angels.

 "Of course it was unacceptable.
-After discussing among three races, elven elders alongside representative of each race headed for angel palace, in order to appeal directly to Heaven Lord, but..."
+After discussing among three races, elven elder alongside representative of each race headed for angel palace, in order to appeal directly to Heaven Lord, but..."

 "They didn't return."